Last Updated on July 25, 2023 by Carla Jonas

 Wondering whether or not your mother of pearl jewelry is real of fake?
 Well, you can use the pearl tooth test to check for authenticity.
 Simply tap the gem against your teeth.
 If it’s plastic, the bead will create a muted sound, whereas the real deal will “click” instead.

 In most cases, alloys are used to make jewelry pieces.
 Some people are allergic to copper and nickel, which can lead to chemical reactions.
 This tends to cause the jewelry to fade and/or change colors.

 Pearls are 100% hypoallergenic gemstones.
 Therefore, it’s very rare for a person to suffer an allergic reaction to mother or pearl and pearl jewelry.
-As one of the safest and most lustrous gems to wear, pearls and mother of pearl are not only one of the most stunning miracles of mother nature, but also a great symbolic addition to any look, from casual ensembles to office outfits and evening attire.
+As one of the safest and most lustrous gems to wear, pearls and mother of pearl are not only one of the most stunning miracles of mother nature, but also a great symbolic addition to any look, from weekend ensembles to smart and casual office outfits and evening attire.